 Within recent years, few if any institutions have come under as much criticism as the old Catholic Church.
 To be fair, few institutions have ever warranted a critique like the Church either, exhibiting as it does a vast array of wealth, pageantry, archaic pagan symbolism, strange rituals & the like all in the name of he who had 'no place even to lay his head'.
 I was born into an Irish Catholic family, went to church & undertook the sacraments as did all who went to our school but as adulthood drew in I began to fall away from the Church & it's practices although I still consider myself Christian, not a great one but I do try.
 Therefore I'd like to weigh up the plus points against the negatives with my old friend the Church to objectively place whats becoming an ever-increasing damnation into some kind of perspective.

-Firstly, the Roman Church was a melding between the teachings of the Bible & the pagan religions of the Roman Empire, the Bible itself had only just been codified & the new church obviously thought of itself as it's patron/protector & duly set itself up as the authority of the Mosaic Law & the teachings of Jesus, as a couple of the Ten Commandments were immediately amended to suit.
+Firstly, the Roman Church was a melding between the teachings of the Bible & the pagan religions of the Roman Empire.
+It was fundamentally an expedient measure initiated by the Roman Emperor Constantine then later Emperors to heal the fractures appearing in the empire's provinces, due mostly to the popularity of the burgeoning Christian religion, so Constantine sought to unite the various Christian sects under one banner, put the full force of Rome behind it & elements of it's pagan religion within it to pacify it's old pagan contingent, creating the Catholic (universal) Church.
+The Bible itself had only just been codified & the new church obviously thought of itself as it's patron/protector & duly set itself up as the authority of the Mosaic Law & the teachings of Jesus, as a couple of the Ten Commandments were immediately amended to suit.
 The Sabbath was changed to the first day of the week & the engraving of images was permitted.
 In spite of Jesus' pronouncement of, 'do not call anyone on earth ‘father,’ Church leaders were & still are known as 'Father'.
 It set itself up as intermediary between God & man by introducing Penitence/remission of sin, it proclaimed to transubstantiate bread into the 'Body of Christ' during the mass & then there was the horrors of The Inquisition.
 But perhaps most damning of all, it taxed the people & built vast pagan temples with the loot.
 There are of course other indictments but that'll do for now......

 For the melding of the religions I only have this answer.
-The early Church 'Fathers' who helped formulate the Catholic Church were adherents of the Mystery Schools & thus would have naturally incorporated their mystical training from these schools into the Scriptures.
-Just as the 'Founding Fathers' of America (also members of the Mysteries) broke away from the despotism of Europe, a similar schism appeared in the Mysteries because of the varying interpretations of the ministry of Jesus, something that's still a source of dispute within all branches of the Mysteries till this very day.
+The early Church 'Fathers' who helped formulate the Catholic Church were almost to a man adherents of the Mystery Schools & thus would have naturally incorporated their mystical training from into the Scriptures, hence all the pagan symbolism we find in the Catholic Church today.
+Just as the 'Founding Fathers' of America (also members of the Mysteries) broke away from the despotism of Europe, a similar schism appeared in the Mysteries because of the varying interpretations of the ministry of Jesus, something that's still a source of dispute within all branches of the Mysteries to this very day.
 The exigencies of the situation we can only guess at, however, the Roman Empire was the most powerful in the ancient world & it's decline must have come as a shattering experience to all literates well versed in it's history & legends.
 Therefore, drastic times call for drastic measures as they say, & one would be hard pressed to find a more drastic period to exist than the Fall of the Roman Empire.

 (Early Church Fathers)